AvelFir/AvelFir/README.md

 ==========================================================================================================================================

 My name is Guilherme Martins do Rosario.
-I work as a Estagiario Suporte Tecnico Windows at Think It.
+I work as a Windows technical support at Think It.

 ![](http://estruyf-github.azurewebsites.net/api/VisitorHit?user=AvelFir&repo=AvelFir&countColorcountColor)